cheomanigua/godotdoc/content/docs/signals.md

 There are to types of signals in Godot:

-1. **Built-in**.
+#### 1. Built-in

 These signals comes with Godot and you don't need to create them.
 They emit the signal by default and you can connect to them in two ways:

 - From the editor (*Scene/Node -> Node/Signal -> <signal> -> Connect*)